orbitalquark/textadept/doc/manual.md

 `-u`, `--userhome` |    1    |Sets alternate [`_USERHOME`][].
 `-v`, `--version`  |    0    |Prints Textadept version and copyright

-Textadept curses does not support the help switch.
+The terminal version does not support the help switch.

 [`_USERHOME`]: api.html#_USERHOME